 “If we are serious about every child’s future, we must focus on what works,” said UEA President Heidi Matthews.
 “This means resourcing all schools so kids can succeed.
 Resourced and cared for public schools are our best bet for setting every student in Utah off toward a great future.”

 The initiative was started by the business community with the goal to improve the state’s economic performance.

 “When we invest in education we are assuring that Utah can compete in a global marketplace,” said Scott Anderson, president and CEO of Zions Bank.
 “That means future generations can obtain well-paying, high-skill jobs and raise their families in a growing Utah economy.”

 Announcement of the Our Schools Now initiative follows a report issued by the Utah Foundation showing that Utah budget decisions over the past twenty years have left public education with $1.6 billion less every year.
 This investment crisis has created teacher shortages and the lowest per-pupil spending in the country, hurting student learning and academic performance, according to an Our Schools Now press release.

 “Our Schools Now is a win-win for all Utahns,” said Gail Miller, owner of the Larry H. Miller Group of Companies.
 “Education is the number one economic development issue our state faces.
 Companies today, and in the future, need and want an educated work force.
 An investment in our schools now is truly an investment in Utah’s economic stability and individual opportunity.”

-The campaign is obtaining signatures this summer to put the initiative on the ballot during the 2018 general election.
 For more information about Our Schools Now, and a funding estimate for each school in the state, visit OurSchoolsNow.com.